-The treatment day is from 9:15 am to 2:45 pm, Monday through Friday.
+The treatment day is from 9 AM to 2 PM, Monday through Friday (excluding holidays).
 Individuals attend four psychotherapy groups daily, each 45 minutes to one hour in length.
-The groups teach coping skills, provide psychoeducation, and address topics related to mental health conditions.
-Therapeutic techniques used include Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, and insight-oriented psychotherapy.
-The size of the group is generally six to ten members.
-To view the program group schedule, click here.
-Individuals attend PHP for an average of 5-7 days, depending upon clinical presentation and needs.
+The groups teach skills to improve coping, mood regulation, and interpersonal communication.
+Groups also review how psychiatric medications work and how they facilitate recovery, explore matters related to identity and self-esteem, provide psychological education, and address topics related to addiction (whether that be to substances, toxic relationships, habits, etc.).
+Therapeutic techniques used include Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), narrative therapy, and insight-oriented psychotherapy.
+The size of the group is generally six to twelve members.
+To view a sample program group schedule, click here.
+We make every attempt to tailor the group programming to the needs of the individuals participating in the vPHP.
+Individuals attend the vPHP for an average of 5-7 days, depending upon clinical presentation and needs.

-In addition to groups, the Psychiatric Partial Hospital Program also offers individual daily individual meetings with an assigned clinician.
-This staff member will meet with you each day to plan your care, provide information about coping, monitor your symptoms, and coordinate discharge plans.
-We will work with your current outpatient team in planning your care.
-If you do not currently have a therapist or a medicating clinician, PHP staff can assist you in obtaining referrals.
+In addition to groups, the vPHP also offers daily individual therapy sessions with an assigned social worker.
+This clinician will meet with you each day to discuss your progress, plan your care, provide brief interventional psychotherapy and skills consolidation, and coordinate discharge planning.
+We will work with your current outpatient clinicians in planning your care.
+If you do not currently have a therapist or a prescribing clinician, vPHP staff can assist you in obtaining referrals.

 vPHP patients also meet with the program psychiatrist for diagnostic assessment and treatment in both group and individual meetings.